9 Common CPAP Machine Side Effects & How To Fix Them

 Your partner may have complained that your mask blows air into their face.
 This can be caused by an air leak.
 It’s normal for a small amount of air to escape from your mask, but it shouldn’t interrupt your therapy or your partner’s sleep.

 Nasal masks are only suitable for those who breathe through their nose.
-Consider switching to a full-face mask if you breathe through both your nose and mouth.
+Consider switching to a full-face mask if you breathe through your nose and mouth.
 Alternatively, if you use a nasal mask and breathe through your mouth, adding a chin strap to your therapy can help keep your mouth closed.

 Nasal masks are only suitable for those who breathe through their nose.
-Consider switching to a full-face mask if you breathe through both your nose and mouth.
+Consider switching to a full-face mask if you breathe through your nose and mouth.
 Alternatively, if you use a nasal mask and breathe through your mouth, adding a chin strap to your therapy can help keep your mouth closed.

-If your mask fits correctly and you still have sores and irritation, it could be from a silicone allergy.
-This is called allergic dermatitis and can be solved by wearing a skin-friendly CPAP mask that is free from silicone and minimises skin contact.
+If your mask fits correctly and you still have sores and irritation, it could be a silicone allergy.
+This is called allergic dermatitis and can be solved by wearing a skin-friendly mask that is free from silicone and minimises skin contact.

 Nose sores

-The humidifier works by keeping the air moist and warm.
+You could add a CPAP humidifier to your therapy to prevent nasal sores and irritation by keeping the air moist and warm.
 Alternatively, a nasal saline spray can also help treat this.

 Dryness